wteepe1/Git_Week5/README.md

     - What is git keeping track of?
   - `git log` - See what commits have been made to this project
     - Since we haven't yet done anything with our repository, there is nothing yet to show in the log.
 First, we need to commit something.

+## Git Stages
+  - In order to keep track of the files associated with your project, you need to tell git to include them.
+Files that you associated with your repository are 'tracked'.
+In order to do this, use `git add`.
+    - `git add outline.txt`
+    - One advantage of this setup is that you can have files in your folder that are not tracked by git, if you're not ready to include them in your project.
+  - If you change a tracked file, git will automatically note the change.
+Try editing the outline file and then run `git status`.
+Note that staging the _addition_ of a new file and _changes_ to the file itself are different.
+    - To see what changes have been made, use `git diff`.
+  - Now to actually include our outline file (and any edits you've made to it) in the repository, we need to commit them.
+To commit everything in the staging area, we use `git commit -m <COMMIT_MESSAGE>`.
+The commit message should be short, but informative.
+    - What information is displayed after you commit?
+  - Now run `git log` again.
+What do you see?

+## Rolling back changes
+  - Now let's make another commit, where we simulate adding something very important to our repository.
+    - `echo "SUPER IMPORTANT TEXT" > important.txt`
+    - `git status`
+    - `git add important.txt`
+    - `git status`
+    - `git commit -m "Adding important.txt"`
+    - `git log`
+      - `git log --pretty=oneline`
+  - Now let's say that we make a silly mistake and delete our important file.
+    - `rm important.txt`
+    - `git add important.txt` - (We use add even though we've deleted the file.
+We're telling git to add the change.)
+    - `git commit -m "Accidentally deleting important thing"`
+  - Oh no!
+Now we've remembered that the thing was really important.
+Can we retrieve it?
+    - First, we take a look at our log - `git log --pretty=oneline --graph`
+      - Compare this output to workflow schematic above
+    - Find the last commit _before_ the important thing was deleted and copy the beginning of the unique hash.
+    - Use the git checkout command to go back in time and recover the 'deleted' file. `git checkout <PREVIOUS_COMMIT_HASH> important.txt`.
+    - Now take a look at the status of our files:
+      - Run `ls` in the working directory.
+      - `git status`
+    - Now we add our file back to the repository - `git commit -m "Adding important stuff back again"`
+  - There's one other option for fixing our mistake, if we hadn't already used checkout.
+Instead, we could directly undo the entire commit where we mistakenly deleted the important file.
+Note that this is different than using checkout, because it automatically creates a new commit that undoes the previous one and it applies to the entire commit.
+    - `git revert <BAD_COMMIT_HASH>`